ccyanxyz/uniswap-arbitrage-analysis/readme.md

 #### 1.1 Path finding

 Each coin is a vertex of a graph, and each trading pair is an edge in the graph, now the problem is how to find a circle in such a graph?
-This is a classic graph problem, we can use depth first search(DFS) to solve it, with DFS, we can also control the max path length, which is import for an arbitrage since longer path requires more gas!
+This is a classic graph problem, we can use depth first search(DFS) to solve it, with DFS, we can also control the max path length, which is important for an arbitrage since longer path requires more gas!
 Here is a sample code:

 ```python
 def findArb(pairs, tokenIn, tokenOut, maxHops, currentPairs, path, circles):